Twitter Linkedin Youtube Campus Rubió

 Patient Rights and Access

-All residents and legal users of the public or private healthcare systems in Spain are protected under Spain’s General Health Law (Ley 14/1986, de 25 de abril) and the Patients’ Rights Charter.
-These laws guarantee:
+All residents and legal users of the public or private systems are protected under Spain’s General Health Law and the Patients’ Rights Charter, which guarantee:

-• The right to clear, respectful communication in the patient’s preferred language
+• The right to clear, respectful communication in your preferred language

-• Access to a second medical opinion when necessary
+• Access to a second medical opinion when needed

-• Electronic health records (EHRs) accessible across all public facilities, which support continuity of care
+• Electronic health records (EHRs) accessible across public facilities, supporting continuity of care

 • The right to privacy and the protection of personal health information